daronphang/programming-resources/networking/protocols/layer4/UDP.md

 UDP enables continuous data transmission without acknowledging or confirming the connection.
 It is **connection-less** as no connection is established before communication occurs.
 Commonly referred to as the 'fire-and-forget' protocol.

 UDP does not guarantee delivery of packets (reliability) as datagrams don't have sequence numbers are not acknowledged.
 Also, UDP doesn’t implement flow and congestion control.

+### UDP restriction

+Some company networks block UDP intentionally for the following:

+- Harder to control: Firewalls cannot easily track sessions
+- Harder to inspect: Security devices are optimized for TCP (deep packet inspection), and UDP is harder to verify legitimacy, spoofed packets are easier to send
+- Easier to abuse
+- Often used in DDoS attacks

+UDP can be used for:

+- Global users
+- High packet loss
+- Long TLS handshake distances